openweb3-io/saleor-app-payment-openweb3/README.md

 Openweb3 App is a payment integration app that allows merchants to accept online payments from customers using Openweb3 as their payment processor.
 Openweb3 is a popular global payment provider that offers a range of payment methods, including credit cards, bank transfers, and digital wallets.

-You can find an example of using the Openweb3 App at [https://github.com/saleor/example-nextjs-openweb3/](https://github.com/saleor/example-nextjs-openweb3/).

 > [!IMPORTANT]
-> To configure the Openweb3 App, you must have an account with [Openweb3](https://openweb3.com).
+> To configure the Openweb3 App, you must have an account with [Openweb3](https://docs.openweb3.io/docs/getting-started).

-The Openweb3 App allows for integrations with [Openweb3 Payment Element](https://openweb3.com/docs/payments/payment-element), meaning it can be used on [Web, iOS, Android, and React Native](https://openweb3.com/docs/payments/accept-a-payment?platform=web).
-Under the hood, it creates Openweb3 [Payment Intents](https://openweb3.com/docs/api/payment_intents) and handles calculations of total and balance in Saleor automatically.
+The Openweb3 App allows for integrations with [Openweb3 Payment Element](https://docs.openweb3.io/docs/getting-started), meaning it can be used on [Web, iOS, Android, and React Native](https://docs.openweb3.io/docs/getting-started).
+Under the hood, it creates Openweb3 [Payment Intents](https://docs.openweb3.io/reference) and handles calculations of total and balance in Saleor automatically.

 > [!NOTE]
-> Openweb3 App uses Openweb3 API version [2022-11-15](https://openweb3.com/docs/api/versioning).
+> Openweb3 App uses Openweb3 API version [2022-11-15](https://docs.openweb3.io/reference).

 ## Capabilities